TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 <br/>

 ### The `each_with_index` method
 This is nearly the same as the `each` method, but it provides additional functionality by receiving two parameters instead of one.
-The second parameter represents the index of your object, that is the position of the current item within that object.
+The second parameter represents the index of your array, that is the position of the current item within that array.
 This allows you to do things that are a bit more complex.

 If we take the above example, but instead we want to only print every other word from our array of strings, we can achieve that like so: